InBold Terms and Conditions

 15.3 Late Payments: Any invoice must be paid no later than 14 days after issue.
 If the Client does not make timely payment, a flat fee interest rate of 2% per month will be applied to the outstanding amount.
 The Client also pays any costs of recovery.

-15.4 Price Adjustments: InBold reserves the right to pass on documented increases in external third-party costs (e.g., public taxes, material costs) that occur after a project is quoted.
+15.4 Price Adjustments: InBold reserves the right to pass on documented increases in external third party costs (e.g., public taxes, material costs) that occur after a project is quoted.
 Additionally, for ongoing retainer agreements, InBold may index its hourly rates annually based on the Danish Price Index, capped at a maximum increase of 5% per year.

 15.5 Media Buying and Sequential Liability: If InBold purchases media or advertising space on behalf of the Client, sequential liability shall apply.
 InBold is only liable to pay media vendors to the extent that InBold has received cleared payment from the Client for those specific media purchases.